axelarnetwork/axelar-docs/pages/dev/gas-services/overview.md

 1. Estimate the `gasLimit` that the contract call will require on your executable contract on the destination chain.

-2. Call the getGasPrice method to get the sourceGasPrice in the desired gas-payment token on the destination chain.
+2. Call the estimateGasFee method to get the sourceGasPrice in the desired gas-payment token on the destination chain.

 Prerequisite: Axelar SDK must be installed.
 Refer to [[AxelarJS SDK](axelarjs-sdk/token-transfer-dep-addr)].